-Conclusions and Implications
+Conclusions and implications

-Goal setting is a widely used intervention strategy by coaches and sport psychology professionals to enhance athlete motivation and performance (Bird, Swann, & Jackman, 2024).
-In practice, long-term interventions make use of daily, short-term MC goals to foster long-term results (Bird et al., 2024; Cecchini, Fernandez-Rio, Mendez-Gimenez, Cecchini, & Martins, 2014).
-Professional organisations such as the AASP encourage practitioners to "keep in mind that goals should be internalized by athletes by considering athlete personality in the goal setting process (Monsma, n.d.).
+Goal setting is a widely used intervention strategy by coaches and sport psychology professionals to enhance athlete motivation and performance (Bird et al., 2024).
+In practice, long-term interventions make use of daily, short-term MC goals to foster long-term results (Bird et al., 2024; Cecchini et al., 2014).
+Professional organizations such as the AASP encourage practitioners to "keep in mind that goals should be internalized by athletes by considering athlete personality in the goal setting process (Monsma, n.d.).
 In other words, the matching hypothesis is tacitly accepted as an important element in goal setting interventions by many practitioners.

-hypothesis in the context of AGT, as best running performance occurred when participants were exposed to the ego-oriented MC, irrespective of their DGO.
+The results of Experiments 1 and 2 were contrary to a strong version of the matching hypothesis in the context of AGT, as best running performance occurred when participants were exposed to the ego-oriented MC, irrespective of their DGO.
 In Experiment 3 the MC did not affect performance on a basketball free-throw task but did reduce self-confidence.
-However, there was some support for the idea that athletes need to internalise goals to gain maximum benefit, particularly in recreational athletes (Experiment 2), such that athletes who placed higher STV on ego goals ran faster than athletes who placed a lower value on ego-oriented goals.
+However, there was some support for the idea that athletes need to internalize goals to gain maximum benefit, particularly in recreational athletes (Experiment 2), such that athletes who placed higher STV on ego goals ran faster than athletes who placed a lower value on ego-oriented goals.
 Together these data suggest that athletes and practitioners should consider personality, task and confidence when deciding whether to set ego or task-oriented goals in the short-term.
 An ego MC may elicit acute motivational gains for confident athletes who place a high value on the attainment of ego-oriented goals as a source of feedback on competence when performing tasks that rely on speed-endurance and power.
 In contrast, a task MC may be preferred when the athlete is not confident, places low value on ego-oriented goals and/or when more complex, self-paced actions are required.